rahulsalvi/Unscented-Kalman-Filter/README.md

  - Eigen3
  - Google Test (optional, for unit tests)

-## Usage
+## Brief Usage
- - Create an UnscentedKalmanFilter object, passing in the values for the matrices.
+ - Create an UnscentedKalmanFilter object.
+Template parameters in order are: State Dimension, Measurement Dimension, Control Dimension
  - Call step() at each time interval, passing in the control and measurement vectors
  - Retrieve state and covariance with state() and covariance()

 ## Notes
  - Changing values after instantiation should be followed by a call to initialize()
- - Compiling with UKF\_DIMENSION\_TESTING will cause the filter to throw exceptions if it detects a dimension mismatch
- - Compiling with LOW\_MEMORY will let the filter use less memory at the expense of less meaningful data for the logger

 ## TODO
- - Allow different timesteps
- - Finish logger
+ - Documentation